steinea/obsidian-vault/collections/annotations/The Instrument of That Evolution.md

 *Commentator's Note: This is an interesting shift in narratorial voice Asimov does throughout the book, with us, the reader, as spectators upon the conferences of the Second Foundation.*

 "We deal here with psychologists---and not merely psychologists.
 Let us say, rather, scientists with a psychological orientation.
-That is, men whose fundamental conception of scientific philosophy is" (23)

-"pointed in an entirely different direction from all of the orientations we know.
-The "psychology" of scientists brought up among the axioms deduced from the observational habits of physical science has only the vaguest relationship to PSYCHOLOGY" (24)
+That is, men whose fundamental conception of scientific philosophy is pointed in an entirely different direction from all of the orientations we know.
+The "psychology" of scientists brought up among the axioms deduced from the observational habits of physical science has only the vaguest relationship to PSYCHOLOGY" (23-24)

 "Have you ever tried analyzing the problem deductively?"
 (27)